Argentine Tango School

 Enrique Rodríguez

-His style was a breakthrough for the groups of the period, because he played all kinds of genres, introduced miscellaneous instruments and his repertoire, always assorted, only included merry or romantic tunes.
+His style was a breakthrough for the groups of the period because he played all kinds of genres and introduced miscellaneous instruments.
+However, always assorted, his repertoire only included merry or romantic tunes.

-But when he played tango, you heard the brilliant sound of a well-rehearsed orchestra, with simple nice arrangements and also with very good vocalists.
-Continue reading.
+But when he played Tango, you heard the brilliant sound of a well-rehearsed orchestra with excellent simple arrangements and outstanding vocalists.
+Continue reading at www.todotango.com…

 argentine tango, Buenos Aires, classes, dancing, lesson, milonguero, tango music